-Employees are not generally recommended to wear facemasks (also known as surgical masks or respirators) to protect against the virus.
-Facemasks are only recommended to be worn by symptomatic individuals and those staff involved in their care and support (advised by a healthcare worker) to reduce the risk of transmitting the infection to other people.
-However, guidance from CCG's, and Health Professionals can vary in different regions of the country and so ensure you follow local advice
+Employees are generally not recommended to wear facemasks (also known as surgical masks or respirators) to protect against the virus.
+Facemasks are only recommended to be worn by symptomatic individuals or those who support or care for those with symptoms (advised by a healthcare worker) to reduce the risk of transmitting the infection to other people.
+A fluid resistant (Type11R) surgical mask (FRSM) which fully covers the nose and mouth should be used.

-PHE recommends that the best way to reduce any risk of infection is good hygiene and avoiding direct or close contact (closer than 2 metres) with any potentially infected person.
+Health Protection Scotland issues guidance which should be frequently accessed and followed.
+Guidelines recommends that the best way to reduce any risk of infection is good hygiene and avoiding direct or close contact (closer than 2 metres) with any potentially infected person.